 Full Steam Ahead

-Full Steam Ahead firmly supplants, Three Sheets to the Wind, which was a route I established 10 years ago, but never finished the direct way I wanted it to.
-Full Steam Ahead takes on the direct line to the cap roof, and then out left.
+Sometimes a vision needs time to ferment.
+Time to age.
+Time to slowly build flavor...
+Full Steam Ahead is such a line, and firmly supplants, Three Sheets to the Wind, which was a route I established years and years ago, but never finished the direct way I wanted it to for various reasons.
+Full Steam Ahead takes on the direct line to the cap roof, and then an exposed twist out left to gain the anchors.

 I think if you lead Lord Humongous to the top of the pillar, you could lead up to the anchors of Full Steam Ahead, and then set a TR, if so desired.